-We advance the state of the art in natural language technologies and build systems that learn to understand and use language in context.
+We advance the state of the art in natural language technologies and build systems that learn to understand and generate language in context.

 About the team

-Learn language representations that capture meaning at various levels of granularity, shared and resuable across domains.
+Learn contextual language representations that capture meaning at various levels of granularity and are transferable across tasks.

-Learn end-to-end models for real world question answering that require complex reasoning about concepts, entities, relations, and causality in the world.
+Learn end-to-end models for real world question answering that requires complex reasoning about concepts, entities, relations, and causality in the world.

 Learn document representations from geometric features and spatial relations, multi-modal content features, syntactic, semantic and pragmatic signals.